jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (3) Every pay equity claim settlement agreement entered into between the Commissioner and an education service claimant is binding on the employer or employers of the persons whose work is covered by the agreement.
 (4) An employer who is bound by a pay equity claim settlement agreement under subsection (3) has the rights, obligations, and duties that the employer would have, in respect of that pay equity claim settlement agreement, if that employer were a party to that agreement.
 Employees of tertiary education institutions
-(5) For the purposes of a pay equity claim by 1 or more employees of a tertiary education institution or by a union representing those employees, the chief executive of the tertiary education institution is responsible (either individually or jointly through an organisation of employers of persons employed in tertiary education institutions) for determining whether the claim is arguable and, if so, entering into the pay equity bargaining process described in sections 13ZC to 13ZZE.
+(5) For the purposes of a pay equity claim by 1 or more employees of a tertiary education institution or by a union representing those employees, the chief executive of the tertiary education institution is responsible (either individually or jointly through an organisation of employers of persons employed in tertiary education institutions) for deciding whether the claim meets all requirements set out in section 13E and has merit and, if so, entering into the pay equity bargaining process described in sections 13ZC to 13ZZC.
 (6) Before entering into a pay equity claim settlement, the chief executive of a tertiary education institution, or an organisation of employers of persons employed in tertiary education institutions, must consult with the Public Service Commissioner.
 Interpretation
 (7) In this section,—